spatie/twitter-labs/README.md

     ->start();
 ```

 The event loop will start when calling `start`.
-All code after this call will not be executed.
+All code after this call will not be executed unless something goes wrong and the event loop is stopped.

 #### Managing filters/rules